saucelabs/elemental-next/frontend/docs/5-select-from-a-dropdown/csharp.md

 ---
-title: '5: Select From A Dropdown'
+title: "5: Select From A Dropdown"
-id: '5-select-from-a-dropdown-csharp'
+id: "5-select-from-a-dropdown-csharp"
-contentUrl: "docs/updated-tips/select-from-a-dropdown/5-select-from-a-dropdown-csharp"
+contentUrl: "docs/select-from-a-dropdown/5-select-from-a-dropdown-csharp"
 sidebar_label: Csharp
 text: "Some common use cases for selecting from a dropdown list might be selecting sizes or styles from a dropdown menu while online shopping, or selecting your method of payment.
 And, while selecting from a dropdown list might seem straightforward just grab the list by its element and select an item within it, based on the text you want there's a bit more skill to it."
 number: 5